Jeff Garcia: 2000

 The following season, with Young retired, and despite the 49ers drafting two quarterbacks (Giovanni Carmazzi in the third round and Tim Rattay in the seventh), Garcia kept the starting quarterback position and made his first Pro Bowl appearance.
 He set a new 49ers' team record with 4,278 passing yards in the 2000 season, although the team finished with a 6–10 record.
-Garcia finished the 2000 season, his first as a full-time starter with 31 TD passes to only 10 INTs.
-Garcia began the season on a tear, after 7 games, he had thrown for 19 TD passes, including 3 games of 4 TD passes.
+Garcia finished the 2000 season, his first as a full-time starter with 31 touchdown passes to only 10 INTs.
+Garcia began the season on a tear, after 7 games, he had thrown for 19 touchdown passes, including 3 games of 4 touchdown passes.

 2001

 By the 2001 season, Garcia had become entrenched as the 49ers' starting quarterback.
 He had a career-high with 32 touchdown passes, including 21 over an eight-game span.
-With Garcia at quarterback, the 49ers made their first playoff appearance in almost two years, but fell to Green Bay 25–15 in the first round.
+With Garcia at quarterback, the 49ers made the playoffs, but fell to Green Bay 25–15 in the first round.

 2002

-2002 saw Garcia's offensive production drop from 31 and 32 TDs in the previous 2 seasons, to only 21.
+2002 saw Garcia's offensive production drop from 31 and 32 TDs in the previous two seasons, to only 21.
 But even though Garcia's numbers dropped, the 49ers won the NFC West for the first time since 1997, with the division-clinching game coming on a last-second TD pass to Terrell Owens against the Dallas Cowboys.
-The 49ers trailed the Cowboys 27–17 with under 7 minutes left in the game before Garcia picked apart the Cowboy secondary for 2 TD passes (one to Tai Streets and the game winner to Terrell Owens).
-Garcia completed 36 of 55 passes for 276 yards and 3 4th-quarter TD passes in the division-clinching win.
+The 49ers trailed the Cowboys 27–17 with under 7 minutes left in the game before Garcia picked apart the Cowboy secondary for 2 touchdown passes (one to Tai Streets and the game winner to Owens).
+Garcia completed 36 of 55 passes for 276 yards and 3 4th-quarter touchdown passes in the division-clinching win.

 On January 5, 2003, during the 2002–2003 playoffs, Garcia led the 49ers to a comeback win over the New York Giants, the second largest comeback victory in NFL playoff history.
 In the third quarter, the Giants were up 38–14, with about eighteen minutes left to play.
 Once the 49ers regained possession of the ball, they began a comeback that saw 25 unanswered points, with San Francisco taking a 39–38 lead.
 The Giants lost an opportunity to retake the lead after a controversial call, and the improbable victory became the signature game of Garcia's 49er career.
 He threw for 331 yards, 3 touchdowns, 1 interception, and also ran for 60 yards and 1 touchdown.